SACLabs/TransWorldNG/README.md

 ## Run TransWorldNG simulation
 1. Navigate to transWorldNG/transworld/run.sh
 2. Modify the run.sh file to specify scenarios and parameters.
-3. Run the run.sh file, the results will be saved in the original data folder:
+3. Run the run.sh file:
     ```
     ./run.sh
     ```
+  The results will be saved in the original data folder，or you can modify the settings in the transworld_exp.py.